solo-io/supergloo/docs/content/guides/access_logging.md

 }
 {{< /highlight >}}

-Envoy access logs contain a wealth of information, the details of which can be found in the [envoy access log documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage).
+Envoy access logs contain a highly detailed information, the details of which can be found in the [envoy access log documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage).